 iPhone or iPad showing the wrong time?
 Try these 8 fixes

-In this troubleshooting guide, we will walk you through a series of steps to help you figure out why your iPhone is displaying an incorrect date or time, and we’ll offer solutions to resolve the issue.
+Figure out why your iPhone or iPad is displaying an incorrect date or time, and check out the solutions to resolve this issue.

 Close up of iPhone Lock Screen clock